The first approach in managing seasonal or perennial forms of hay fever should be to avoid the allergens that trigger symptoms.

-Eye allergy preparations may be helpful when the eyes are affected by the same allergens that trigger rhinitis, causing redness, watery eyes and itching.
+Eye allergy preparations may be helpful when the eyes are affected by the same allergens that trigger rhinitis, causing redness, swelling, watery eyes and itching.
 OTC eyedrops and oral medications are commonly used for short-term relief of some eye allergy symptoms.
 They may not relieve all symptoms, though, and prolonged use of some of these drops may actually cause your condition to worsen.

 Prescription eyedrops and oral medications also are used to treat eye allergies.
 Prescription eyedrops provide both short- and long-term targeted relief of eye allergy symptoms, and can be used to manage them.